Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

 "This is a tragedy and a nightmare for Boulder County," Dougherty said.
 "These were people going about their day, doing their shopping.
 I promise the victims and the people of the state of Colorado that we will secure justice."

-Herold identified the slain officer as Eric Talley, 51, who had been with Boulder police since 2010.
+Boulder Police Chief Maris Herold identified the slain officer as Eric Talley, 51, who had been with the force since 2010.
 He was the first to arrive after responding to a call about shots fired and someone carrying a rifle, she said.

-Rest In peace Officer Eric Talley.
-Your service will never be forgotten #BoulderShooting pic.twitter.com/FVximvhS2E— Boulder Police Dept. (@boulderpolice) March 23, 2021

 "He was by all accounts one of the outstanding officers of the Boulder Police Department, and his life was cut too short," Dougherty said.